nkoorty/rl_parking/README.md

 ## Installation
-Make you have [Anaconda](https://www.anaconda.com/) locally installed.
+Make sure you have [Anaconda](https://www.anaconda.com/) locally installed.
 In order to install the necessary dependencies, run the following command
 ```
 conda env create -f environment.yml
 ```